Finding the Best Banks in Oregon

 If you’re looking to save for major life goals, Umpqua Bank can also help you with retirement accounts, loans and college savings plans.

-Best Savings Accounts: Washington Federal Bank
+Runner-up for Best Savings Account Rate: Washington Federal Bank

-Out of all the banks that we considered in Oregon, Washington Federal Bank’s Statement Savings account has the highest APY.
+Out of all the banks that we considered in Oregon, Washington Federal Bank’s Statement Savings account has one of the highest APYs.
 You only need $25 to open an account and you earn an APY of 0.10% as long as you keep your account balance at $100 or more.
 (Unfortunately, balances below that won’t earn interest.)
 You can also waive the account’s monthly fee if you keep a balance of at least $200.

 To help minors build their savings from a young age, Washington Federal Bank only requires them to have $10 to open an account and to earn interest.